openresty/lua-nginx-module/README.markdown

     -- m[0] == "hello, 美好"
     -- m[1] == "美好"

+The `o` regex option is good for performance tuning, because the regex in question will only be compiled once, cached in the worker-process level, and shared among all the requests in the current Nginx worker process.
+You can tune the upper limit of the regex cache via the [lua_regex_cache_max_entries](http://wiki.nginx.org/HttpLuaModule#lua_regex_cache_max_entries) directive.

 The optional fourth argument, `ctx`, can be a Lua table holding an optional `pos` field.
 When the `pos` field in the `ctx` table argument is specified, `ngx.re.match` will start matching from that offset.
 Regardless of the presence of the `pos` field in the `ctx` table, `ngx.re.match` will always set this `pos` field to the position *after* the substring matched by the whole pattern in case of a successful match.
 When match fails, the `ctx` table will leave intact.
 Here is some examples,